dobri19/Algorithms/README.md

 # Algorithms
-My implementations of algorithms in c#
+My implementations of algorithms in C#!